Find Affordable College Courses

 The following schools top our list of the Most Popular Engineering Physics Bachelor's Degree Colleges.

 Our 2023 rankings named University of Michigan - Ann Arbor the most popular school in Michigan for engineering physics students working on their bachelor’s degree.
-Located in the midsize city of Ann Arbor, U-M is a public school with a fairly large student population.
+Located in the midsize city of Ann Arbor, U-M is a public college with a very large student population.

 Women make up 14% of the engineering physics majors at the school.